DaviZCodes/vercel-hobby-collaboration-github-actions/README.md

 This guide is only for educational purposes.
 I just want to people to learn how to setup GitHub Actions, save  time, and save money :)

 ## Context
 Vercel has disabled collaboration on the Hobby plan.
-This means that only the repository owner is able to commit and deploy the changes to a Vercel Hobby project.
+This means that only the repository owner is able to commit and deploy the changes to a Vercel Hobby private project.
 Now users have to be invited to a team and pay U$20/month per user to collaborate.

 I love Vercel and their services (in fact, I use Vercel for everything and have bought many domains using Vercel), but there is no way that I'm paying U$20/month for each user on a project.
 I find that really crazy.
 If I have 5 people working on a repository, it'll be U$100/month for one team.
 Say I have many teams: that might cost thousands of dollars a month.